 Traveling with refrigerated medications may seem nerve-wracking, but it doesn't have to be.
 Thousands of people living with chronic diseases and using refrigerated injectable drugs travel annually.
 That being said, making sure your life-saving medicine stays cold and doesn’t spoil while you’re on the go implies extra planning and organization!
 So here are a few tips to keep your drugs refrigerated and cool while traveling:

-- Use a medical-grade portable travel fridge
+- Use a medical-grade portable travel fridge like the ones from 4AllFamily

 - Always keep your medical supplies in the shade